Performance Indicators Report April 2023 – March 2024

 January 2022/23: 87.89%January 2023/24: 92.12%

-Performance as at the end of January is 88.61% against a target of 89.86%.
-Due to the high costs of living some businesses are struggling as people cannot afford to spend.
-The revaluation in April 2023 has also seen a large rise in rateable values for businesses.
+Performance as at the end of March is 95.54% against a target of 98.5%.
+Due to the high costs of living some businesses are struggling to pay their business rates, we signpost potential business rate relief schemes and offer payment plans where businesses contact us for support.
+The revaluation in April 2023 has also seen a large rise in rateable values for businesses, although transitional relief (which is automatically applied to accounts) has partially reduced the impact.

 Data shows cumulative year to date total as at the end of each month.